-You have a legal duty to comply with auto enrolment regulations.
-If you don’t you could be fined by The Pensions Regulator.
+If you’ve already missed your duties start date, it’s important to take action right away.
+You have a legal duty to comply with auto enrolment regulations, and you could be fined by The Pensions Regulator if you don’t.

-If you’ve missed your duties start date, we can still set up a workplace pension scheme for you to start now.
+If you’ve missed your duties start date, Aviva can still set up a workplace pension scheme for you to start now.
 However, we won’t be able to backdate this to your duties start date.
 We’ll work with you to help you get back on track with auto enrolment – you’ll have our full support throughout the process.

-What happens if you don’t take action
+What happens if I don’t take action?

 If you’re finding it hard to understand your auto enrolment duties, or you’ve been unable to comply for any reason, The Pensions Regulator can work with you to help – but it’s important to contact them as soon as possible.

-If you don’t start taking steps towards complying with auto enrolment regulations, The Pensions Regulator is likely to take action against you, and you may be fined.
+If you don’t start taking steps to comply with auto enrolment regulations, The Pensions Regulator is likely to take action against you, and you may be fined.